 Catherine Rottenberg joins the Department of American and Canadian Studies as Associate Professor following a two-year Marie Curie EU fellowship at Goldsmiths, University of London, where she completed a project examining the rise of neoliberal feminism.

 show/hide full profile...

-Visit Olivia's University of Nottingham profile page for a full list of publications, research projects, and contact info.
+Visit Catherine's University of Nottingham profile page for a full list of publications, research projects and contact information.

-Visit Wendy's University of Nottingham profile page for a full list of publications, research projects, and contact info.
+Visit Onni's University of Nottingham profile page for a full list of publications, research projects, and contact information.

 The University of Nottingham